SuperFola/project-E/doc/plum.md

 ## Specification

-`!` print the current memory until it finds a null character.
-Then, go back to the first char which was printed.
+`!` print the current memory until it finds a null character

 `?` ask the user for an input.
 Maximum of 256 characters.